freewind-demos/typescript-orm-sequelize-class-with-annotations-postgresql-demo/README.md

 ```
 create user "demo";
-create database "typescript-orm-sequelize-postgresql-demo";
+create database "typescript-orm-sequelize-class-with-annotations-postgresql-demo";
 alter user "demo" with encrypted password '123456';
-grant all privileges on database "typescript-orm-sequelize-postgresql-demo" to "demo";
+grant all privileges on database "typescript-orm-sequelize-class-with-annotations-postgresql-demo" to "demo";
 ```

 Steps to run this project: